kckotcherlakota/ReLexRNN/README.md

-# ReLexRNN :Text Regeneration Using Lexicon-Based Sentimatal Analysis via Recurrent Neural Networks
+# ReLexRNN :Text Regeneration Using Lexicon-Based Sentimatal Analysis via GPT-2

 ### Algorithm for the lexicon-based sentimental analysis